AnaBelenBarbero/detect-prompt-injection/README.md

 - `utils.py`: Utility functions for model inference.
 - Notebooks:
   - `01a_spanish_jailbreak_creation.ipynb` and `01b_english_jailbreak_creation.ipynb`.
 Download data and calls the OpenAI API to generate datasets for fine-tuning the model.
-  - `02_notebook.ipynb`.
+  - `02_notebook.ipynb` and `2a - EDA.ipynb`.
 Imports the pretrained model, prepares data, performs EDA, fine-tuning, evaluation, and hyperparameter fine-tuning.
   - `03_upload_model_to_HF.ipynb`.
 Uploads the model to Hugging Face.
   - `04_calling_GCP_deployed_model.ipynb`.
 Calls the locally dockerized model and the API for the GCP-deployed model.